 In order to determine the scale factor $a_{_{0}}(\tau)$, we need to employ the proper boundary condition on the brane.
 This can be done by taking equations (\ref{eq2.3}) and integrating across the brane.
 Then, the boundary conditions require

 Comparison with the bulk solutions (\ref{eq2.5}) imposes a constraint on the evolution of $a_{_{0}}(\tau)$.
 Such an evolution is tantamount to a new set of Friedmann equations \cite{deffayet}

 and

 where $\epsilon=\pm1$ and we have used the usual Hubble parameter $H = \dot a_{_{0}}/a_{_{0}}$.
 The second of these equations is just the usual expression of energy-momentum conservation.
-The first equation, however, is indeed a new Friedmann equation which is a modification of the ordinary four-dimensional Friedmann equation with a cosmological constant on the brane.
-As for a value for the brane cosmological constant $\lambda$, several bounds have been suggested.
-Thus from the big bang nucleosynthesis constraints it follows $\lambda \geq1$ MeV$^{4}$ \cite{maartens}.
-A much stronger bound for $\lambda$ arises from null results of submillimeter tests of Newton's law, leading to $\lambda \geq10^{8}$ GeV$^{4}$ \cite{maartens2}.
-An astrophysical lower limit on $\lambda$, which is independent of the Newton's law and cosmological limits has been derived in \cite{maartens} with the result $\lambda>5\times10^{8}$ MeV$^4$.
+The first equation, however, is indeed a new Friedmann equation that is a modification of the ordinary four-dimensional Friedmann equation with a cosmological constant on brane.
+There are several constraints obtained for the brane cosmological constant $\lambda$.
+Thus from the big bang nucleosynthesis constraint it follows that $\lambda \geq1$ MeV$^{4}$ \cite{maartens}.
+A much stronger bound for $\lambda$ arises from null results of submillimeter tests of Newton's law, giving $\lambda \geq10^{8}$ GeV$^{4}$ \cite{maartens2}.
+An astrophysical lower limit on $\lambda$, which is independent of the Newton law and the cosmological limits has been derived in \cite{maartens}, leading to $\lambda>5\times10^{8}$ MeV$^4$.

 Equations (\ref{eq2.8}) and (\ref{eq2.9}) together with the brane equation of state are sufficient to derive the cosmological evolution of the brane metric.
 Now, assuming $\rho\geq0$, equation (\ref{eq2.8}) can be rewritten as